 Over-watering vs under-watering

 Submerged in water or saturated soil, bamboo rhizomes will get soggy and start to rot.
 Once the rhizomes have rotted, that’s the end for the bamboo.
-The rhizomes network is like the central nervous system, and if drowns, the plant is essentially brain dead.
+The rhizomes network is like the central nervous system, and if it drowns, the plant is essentially brain dead.

 There are just a handful of bamboo species that are more adaptable to wet soil, but even those varieties will die if the soil remains saturated for several days.
-So before we get to the drought-tolerant bamboo, here are a few species that can handle the wettest soil conditions.
+So before we get to the drought-tolerant bamboo, here are a few “flood-friendly” species that can handle the wettest soil conditions.

 If the plant continues to be deprived of water, then it will eventually die, but that could take months.
 In most cases, a bamboo plant that appears to have died from under-watering will actually be in something like a state of hibernation.
 If you cut back all the dead culms and begin to give it regular water, the plant will probably come back to life.
 Within a matter of weeks, there’s a good chance that new shoots will start sprouting up.